dmolitor/tugboat/README.md

 username and password.
 Typically you don't want to pass these in directly and should instead use environment variables (or a similar method) instead.

+### Examples

+For some worked examples of how to use tugboat in practice, see the `examples/` directory.